-Some claimants who were in receipt of Severe Disability Premium (SDP) will also be in receipt of the Transitional Protection additional amount, even though they are not part of the Move to Universal Credit (managed migration) programme.
+Some claimants who were in receipt of Severe Disability Premium (SDP) can also be, entitled to the Transitional Severe Disability element even if they naturally migrate to Universal Credit after a change of circumstances and are not part of the Move to Universal Credit (managed migration) programme.

-Other than claimants previously in receipt of SDP, those who claim Universal Credit naturally through a change of circumstances or voluntarily and are not part of the Move to Universal Credit (managed migration) programme, will not receive Transitional Protection.
+Other than claimants previously in receipt of SDP, those who claim Universal Credit naturally through a change of circumstances and are not part of the Move to Universal Credit (managed migration) programme, will not be eligible for Transitional Protection.